Aszú – Tokaji Aszú

 Who would have thought that a wild night between Sauvignon Blanc and Cabernet Franc would result in this lovely grape.
 This robust type needs patience before harvesting, so if you taste green peppers then that is a sign of immature tannins.
 Paprika spice, plum and blackberry are a sign that it has been left long enough.
 When matured, secondary notes of eucalyptus, mint, cedar and tobacco come through.
 This wine retains it’s quality for several years in the cellar, and will happily show it’s appreciation.

 From refreshing to substantial, you get it all with this grape.
 It’s original home is Burgundy, but you find it anywhere grapes are grown.
 We love it because it’s fruity and neutral notes allow the properties of the terroir to shine through in every wine.
 In Hungary it is used for all sorts of wines, from reductive to barrique, from light to substantial.
 The real joker in the pack.

-A blend of Tramini and Irsai Olivér, this spicy wine is light, piquant and charming.
-The explosive perfumed fruitiness comes from the Irsai, the pleasant spiciness from the Tramini.
-Originally developed for the northern wine regions due to it’s resistance to the cold, it is now grown mainly in southern Hungary.
-It is a great wine to open with, so start your tasting with a glass of Cserszegi Fűszeres.
+A light and charming wine with mouth-wateringly piquant notes.
+Its explosive perfumed fruitiness comes from the Irsai Olivér grapes, while its pleasant spici- ness from Tramini.
+Originally developed for the northern wine regions due to it’s resistance to cold, it is now grown mainly in southern Hungary.
+It is a great choice for opening a wine tasting.

 The cross-breeding equivalent of a talkative stranger.
 Cross-breeding is much like the work of a master chef.
 The goal is to show the various parts to their greatest advantage, smooth out the flaws, enhance the strengths, and create harmony.